Continuing Professional Development (CPD)

 Accredited school-based programmes

 We can accredit school courses at master’s level providing their aims and means of assessment align with those of one of our own master’s units.
-The latter offer the flexibility to do this relatively easily, e.g. the unit “Professional Development through Collaborative Working on Issues in Education” offers the potential to do this as it involves participants identifying an issue in education to investigate through an action research process and then producing a portfolio of reflective writings.
+The latter provide the flexibility to do this relatively easily, e.g. the unit “Professional Development through Collaborative Working on Issues in Education” involves participants identifying an issue in education to investigate through action research and then producing a portfolio of reflective writings.
 Participants would be enrolled at an individual level for accreditation, but there would be a reduction in costs for a group taking an accredited unit.

 Our highly knowledgeable staff, many of whom have substantial experience in schools, can offer a range of services to schools.
-These include supporting schools or groups of schools with curriculum development, implementation and evaluation of innovative pedagogy, school improvement initiatives, and developing leadership and management.
-We have helped schools to think about how they can bring a more research- oriented approach to their daily work and critically adopt evidence-based practice.
-A particular area of expertise is in supporting individual teachers and schools with action research projects.
+These include supporting schools with curriculum development, implementation and evaluation of school improvement initiatives, and developing leadership.
+We have helped schools to think about how they can bring a more research-oriented approach to their daily work and critically adopt evidence-based practice.
+A particular area of expertise is in supporting individual teachers with action research projects.
 More information is available here on action research (action_research (Office document, 15kB)